-Encumbered assets relate almost entirely to the raising of targeted longer-term refinancing operations (TLTROs), while a small portion covers concluded agre-
+Encumbered assets relate almost entirely to the raising of targeted longer-term refinancing operations (TLTROs), while a small portion covers concluded agreements for the provision of initial collateral for derivative transactions.
+Most encumbered assets are accounted for by debt securities and, to a smaller extent, by loans to corporates, which are disclosed under other assets in the template.